 EU nationals are protected against discrimination on grounds of nationality

-In December 2020, the Court of Appeal confirmed that EU nationals who hold the right to reside in the UK cannot be excluded from claiming means-tested benefits.
+In December 2020 the Court of Appeal confirmed that EU nationals who hold the right to reside in the UK cannot be excluded from claiming means-tested benefits.
 The case was brought by the Child Poverty Action Group (CPAG) on behalf of two Romanian nationals who had been granted ‘pre-settled’ status under the EU Settlement Scheme.
-One man was severely disabled, the other was his carer, and they had been refused Universal Credit.
+One man was severely disabled and the other was his carer and they had been refused Universal Credit.
 This decision was found to be discrimination the grounds of nationality.
 The Department for Work and Pensions intends to appeal against the ruling by the Court of Appeal and does not have to implement the judgement until 26th February 2021.

 Religion and belief

 In the Equality Act, religion includes any religion.
 It also includes a lack of religion, in other words employees or jobseekers are protected if they don’t follow a certain religion or have no religion at all.

 A religion must have a clear structure and belief system.
 To be protected, a belief must satisfy various criteria, including that it is a weighty and substantial aspect of human life and behaviour, and must not just be an opinion or viewpoint based on the present state of information available.

 Discrimination because of religion or belief can occur even where both the discriminator and recipient are of the same religion or belief.
 See our guide to dress codes at work here and more details are in our guide to ‘what is Religious Discrimination’ here.